XTRunner/MDM2020/README.md

 -- experiment_related: All the randomly picked query points in each city (for reproducing experimental results)

-Note: If you are interested in using TripAdvisor web crawler or attraction reviews dataset proposed in this work, please consider cite this work.
-And if there is any question, please contact xuteng@iastate.edu.
-Thanks.
+Note: If you are interested in using TripAdvisor web crawler or attraction reviews dataset proposed in this work, please consider cite this work, https://ieeexplore.ieee.org/document/9162294

+X. Teng, G. Trajcevski, J. Kim and A. Züfle, "Semantically Diverse Path Search," 2020 21st IEEE International Conference on Mobile Data Management (MDM), Versailles, France, 2020, pp. 69-78, doi: 10.1109/MDM48529.2020.00028.

+If you have any question regarding this work, please feel free to reach out to me through xuteng@iastate.edu.
+Thanks for your interest:)